-Microsoft recently announced that it will add a new project management module to Dynamics 365, to be called Microsoft Dynamics 365 Project Operations.
-This new app will combine capabilities of three existing solutions and replace Dynamics 365 Project Service Automation (PSA) to become Microsoft’s sole end-to-end project service automation software.
+In February 2020, Microsoft announced its new project management module for Dynamics 365 called Microsoft Dynamics 365 Project Operations.
+This new app combines capabilities of three existing solutions and replaces Dynamics 365 Project Service Automation (PSA) to become Microsoft’s sole end-to-end project service automation software.

-For current PSA users this raises a lot of questions.
-Below we answer the most frequently asked.
+For current PSA users, this raises a lot of questions.
+Below we answer the most frequently asked ones.

 Why has Microsoft developed Dynamics 365 Project Operations?